-As of March 31, 2022, our existing cash and cash equivalents and short-term investments were approximately \$241.0 million.
-We expect that the changes to the EMANATE and DAYBREAK trials discussed above, coupled with a streamlining of our planned global network of clinical trial sites, will result in meaningful cost savings.
-We expect that our existing cash and cash equivalents and short-term investments will enable us to fund our operating expenses into at least the fourth quarter of 2023.
+As of September 30, 2022, our existing cash and cash equivalents and short-term investments were approximately \$347.8 million.
+We expect that our previously announced changes to the EMANATE and DAYBREAK trials, coupled with a streamlining of our planned global network of clinical trial sites, will result in meaningful cost savings.
+We expect that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operations into 2025.